 We’re on the phone with marketers interested in call tracking literally all day.

 – You don’t actually ‘change’ your phone number.
-You just market with a new phone number.
+You just market with a new call tracking number.
 Thus, people who have your number in their phone–which isn’t a very large group anyway–will still be able to reach you.
 Nothing changes with your current number.
 It doesn’t go away.
 You still have it.
 You just don’t market with it.

 – No one remembers any phone numbers anymore.
 A study in the New York Times found that, in this day of cell phones, most people can’t even remember their spouse’s phone number anymore.
 They don’t remember your business phone number.
 Sorry.

 This is a common misconception among some in the local marketing community.
 They are concerned about Google’s NAP (Name, Address, Phone Number) consistency.
-Basically Google says that these three elements need to be consistent across all online platforms.
+Basically, Google says that these three elements need to be consistent across all online platforms.
 Naturally, local marketers say, this means that call tracking is evil.

 Not so fast my friend.

-We’ve written about call tracking and SEO extensively and regularly, so I will spare you the details here, but suffice it to say that Google does NOT penalize you for using call tracking DNI.
+We’ve written about call tracking and SEO extensively and regularly, so I will spare you the details here but suffice it to say that Google does NOT penalize you for using call tracking DNI.
 They just don’t.
 They’ve said it.
 We’ve said it.
 Studies show it.

-Eventually every conversation we have with a prospect comes back to price.
+Eventually, every conversation we have with a prospect comes back to price.
 This is sort of unfortunate, but true.

-Any good sales trainer teaches that a salesman should ensure the prospect understands the features and benefits of a product before getting into price.
+Any good sales trainer teaches that a salesman should ensure the prospect understands the features and benefits of a product before getting into the price.
 We try to do this, but sometimes the prospect still needs pricing info quickly.

 They’re generally very satisfied with our call tracking pricing models.
-Basically we charge on a monthly subscription basis and then charge for additional numbers and minutes.
+Basically, we charge on a monthly subscription basis and then charge for additional numbers and minutes.
 And of course the pricing scales.
 The more call tracking numbers you get, the cheaper the numbers are.
 The more minutes you get, the cheaper they are.

 Price is important.
 We understand that.
 We’re in the bottom 30% of the industry in terms of pricing.
-But, we’re not the cheapest and we don’t want to be.
+But, we’re not the cheapest, and we don’t want to be.
 We want our features to do the talking.
 We want our API and Webhooks to do the talking.
 We want our UI/UX to do the talking.

 Pricing is important, but it isn’t the most important.